CrowdStrike/cloud-fcs-labs/content/attacknrespond/lab-3/index.en.md

 We will continue our attack by downloading some additional scripts that we can use to gather more information from the compromised container.

-> [!NOTE]
-> Using the netstat utility, you can easily find the Kali public IP by listing established HTTPS connections originating from the container.
+::alert[Using the netstat utility, you can easily find the Kali public IP by listing established HTTPS connections originating from the container.]{header="Note"}

 List established outbound connections to port 443 (HTTPS)